-Keep in mind your Search Toolkit of truncation, phrase searching, concept connecters such as AND and OR, and grouping.
+Keep in mind your Search Toolkit of truncation, phrase searching, concept connectors such as AND and OR, and grouping.

-Scholarly monographs (books where the whole book was written by the same person or people) and edited volumes (thematic collections of chapters written by different people around a common theme) can be valuable resources:
+Scholarly monographs (books where the whole book was written by the same person or people; here's an example) and edited volumes (thematic collections of chapters written by different people around a common theme; here's an example) can be valuable resources:

 How can you tell whether they are scholarly?
 Look for indicators such as: